 All through 1) – 4) cases, we receive the Free Bet as long as we place the qualifying bet.
 We can confidently extract 80% of the free bet.
 In other words, what we do is risking 20% of the free bet amount for any potential return in the qualifying bet.

-Obviously, you feel comfortable to pursue this risk/reward level.
-Even you take the lowest odds of 4.5, the effective odds was 18.5 in comparison with 4.5.
-Definitely, it’s a value bet, and as long as we keep taking this offer, mathematically it’s impossible to lose in long-term.
+Obviously, you feel comfortable pursuing this risk/reward level.
+Even you take the lowest odds of 4.5, the effective odds were 18.5 in comparison with 4.5.
+Definitely, it’s a value bet, and as long as we keep taking this offer, mathematically it’s impossible to lose in long term.

 We can apply the same concept to 2) Betfair Sports & 4) StanJames offer.